Home Secretary Priti Patel: no stranger to controversy

-Not for the first time, Priti Patel has found herself at the centre of a Westminster storm.
+The Westminster storm surrounding Priti Patel has intensified with the resignation of her chief civil servant, who alleged she belittled colleagues and led a “vicious and orchestrated” briefing campaign against him.

-The Home Secretary is said to be “absolutely livid” about allegations that she bullied colleagues and is distrusted by spymasters.
+Sir Philip Rutnam’s departure as permanent secretary comes after a series of clashes with the divisive figure, who is said to be “absolutely livid” about allegations that she bullied staff and is distrusted by spymasters.

 But the 47-year-old is no stranger to controversy and her return to Government as Home Secretary when Boris Johnson became Prime Minister in 2019 raised eyebrows due to the manner of her departure from Cabinet in 2017.